armbian/documentation/docs/Community_IRC.md

 **`DC-IRC`**

-+ Has the purpose to relay messages between IRC and Discord in channels beginning with `#armbian-` prefix.
++ Has the purpose to relay messages between IRC and Discord.
+Applies for all channels beginning with `#armbian-`.

 <!---**`ArmbianTwitter`**